hugo082/DBManagerBundle/README.md

 and so access is no longer taken into consideration.<br>
 <span style="color:#FFC107">**WARNING** :</span> if list action isn't accessible for a user, this user don't have access to
  `.../DisplayName` url, so it can't access to add path/form.
-Moreover, if it can't list entity, it can't click on links to remove or edit, but, the link is accessible.
+Moreover, if it can't list entity, it can't click on links to remove or edit, but, the link is accessible.<br>
 <span style="color:#FFC107">**WARNING** :</span> if FOSUserBundle does not installed or enabled, `access` and `access_details`
 parameters will be ignored.

+#### Custom constraints

+You can implement an actionMethod to process a custom constraint.
+Your method will call for each entity and must return a boolean (`true` to allow access and `false` to prevent).

+    access_details:
+        add: ROLE_USER
+        addMethod: AppBundle\Entity\Flight::checkAdd
+        #...

+Your method must a static method and take in parameters user and entity object.
+For the addMethod, entity object is NULL.

+    public static function checkAdd(User $user, Flight $obj = NULL) {
+        return $user->isUnabled();
+    }